malramsay64/phd-thesis/00_Introduction/introduction.md

 The Lewis--Wahnström model displays the same two-step relaxation process [@Wahnstrom1993,@Wahnstrom1997,@Lombardo2006] that is characteristic of fragile liquids in experiments.

-![The geometry of the Lewis--Wahnström model.
+![The geometry of the Lewis--Wahnström model, with each circle representing a 3D Lennard--Jones potential.
 There is an angle of \SI{75}{\degree} subtending the centers of the thee particles.
 ](../00_Introduction/figures/lewis_wahnstrom.svg){width=80% #fig:lewis_wahnstrom_mol}